-Even though our aluminum weight calculator seems complex at first glance, at its core it operates on a very simple formula.
-Calculating how much does aluminum weigh comes down to the basic weight equation:
+Even though our aluminum weight calculator seems complex at first glance, at its core, it operates on a very simple formula.
+Calculating how much aluminum weighs comes down to the basic weight equation:

 In the case of our calculator, you have the additional element of multiplying the weight by the number of elements, so the final equation is: